-The Mother & Groom's dance is the dance between the mother(s) of the groom and the groom.
-Grooms, if you have more than one mother in your life, one can tap the other on the shoulder in the middle of the dance so you can dance with both.
-If you don't have a mother, a common substitute is a mother figure or your sister.
+The dance performed by the groom and his mother or mothers is called the Mother & Groom's dance.
+If the groom has more than one mother, either one might tap him on the shoulder during the dance and ask him to dance with her.
+If you don't have a mother, a typical substitute is a mother figure or your sister.

 Bouquet And Garter Toss

 The bride traditionally tosses her bouquet (or a similar item) to the unmarried women in attendance.
 Immediately after the tossing, a chair is provided in the middle of the dance floor, for the bride to sit on while the groom pulls the garter from her leg, and tosses it to all the unmarried males in attendance.
 The next couple to tie the knot are the ones who capture the garter and the bouquet.

 Many people incorporate these in their weddings, but they have very scary implications behind them if you think about it (more on that later) (more on that later).
 Make your own traditions or choose what you think is ideal.

 As not all of their guests have a penchant for sugary treats, many hosts decide to provide savoury snacks to keep the party going well into the small hours.
 Foods that are easy to eat while dancing (think finger foods, anything on a stick, and nothing too saucy) and that inebriated people would enjoy (essentially, the more fried, the better) should be considered.